ni/nimi-python/docs/niswitch/enums.rst

-        When scanning, the switch module breaks existing connections before making new connections.
+        When scanning, the switch device breaks existing connections before  making new connections.